MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 ...
 ```

-Here the state is `location`, and the value is `null`, `weather` will hold the weather data when it is loaded it's default value is `null`, no weather data.
+Here the state is `location`, and the value is `null`, `weather` will hold the weather data when it is loaded its default value is `null`, no weather data.

 Set the value of the location state in your componentDidMount.